-• Investigate the characteristics of SMLS clients who had experienced unpaid wages;
+• Investigate the characteristics of SMLS clients who had experienced unpaid wages:

-• Identify the nature, range and duration of services provided to affected clients;
+- Identify the nature, range and duration of services provided to affected clients; - Explore the outcomes legal action achieves (inmoney through the civil justice system); - Reveal the realities and complexities of legal processes seeking recovery of wages; and - Build and consolidate capacity in SMLS to undertake research using the service's administrative data resources.

-- Explore the outcomes legal action achieves (including the extent to which clients are recovering money through the civil justice system); - Reveal the realities and complexities of legal processes seeking recovery of wages; and - Build and consolidate capacity in SMLS to undertake research using the service's administrative data resources. - The research used a combination of case file analysis and routinely-gathered service data from the CLASS system to investigate underpayment claims dealt with by SMLS where the first client con tact was between 1 January 2019 and 31 December 2020.
-The research was conducted in collaboration with the Australian Centre for Justice Innovation in the Faculty of Law at Monash University. - informing service design and delivery and procedural reform to support more accessible and effective civil justice in this area.
-In 2020, South-East Monash Legal Service Inc. (SMLS) was awarded a Victoria Law Founda- - Part 1 of this report provides an overview of the background and approach of the research, including setting out the research design and approach.
-It also describes the complex legal processes by which workers who have experienced wage underin the regulation of work in
+The research used a combination of case file analysis and routinely-gathered service data from the CLASS system to investigate underpayment claims dealt with by SMLS where the first client contact was between 1 January 2019 and 31 December 2020.
+The research was conducted in collaboration with the Australian Centre for Justice Innovation in payment might seek to recover their wages.

-Underpayment of workers by employers is a major problem

-Australia that is believed to

-Wright, 2018; Senate Economic

-References Committee, 2022).

-have increased markedly in recent years (Clibborn &

-payment might seek to recover their wages.
+This report presents findings from our analysis of mented by an accompanying briefing that presents learnings from the collaborative research process underpinning the project (Leoncio, Grant and Newn-

+Part 1 of this report provides an overview of the background and approach of the research, including setting out the research design and approach.
+It also describes the complex legal processes by which workers who have experienced wage under-